About Microvascular Decompression

 Microvascular Decompression: What to Expect

 Using a “GPS” system during microvascular decompression surgery, your ANII neurosurgeon will make an incision behind your ear.
-Using a microscope, your neurosurgeon will identify where the blood vessel is putting pressure on your nerve.
+Using a microscope, your neurosurgeon will identify where the blood vessel is putting pressure on your cranial nerve.
 The surgeon will separate them and insert a "pillow" between both to prevent pressure or pulsations in the future.

 Typically you’ll be out of the hospital two days after surgery, and your staples will be removed after 14 days.
-The majority who undergo this procedure feel immediate relief.
+The majority who undergo this surgical procedure feel immediate relief.